"Money dey everywhere": Shatta Bandle visits PSquare with his super-rich boss

 - The Ghanaian socialite called on his collaborator, Rude Boy of P-Square fame, at his mansion in Nigeria

-- A video of the entertainers interacting heartily and posing for a photo op has surfaced online
+- A video of the entertainers interacting heartily and posing for a photo has surfaced online

 Ghanaian socialite Shatta Bandle was recently spotted at Mr Ibu's funeral.
 The late actor, who passed away in March, was buried on June 28, 2024, in his hometown Amuri, in Enugu State.